 - Lightweight hardware solutions

-- Lightweight implementation of cryptographic and security primitives
+- Secure implementation and secure design of cryptographic and security primitives

 - Security of reconfigurable and adaptive hardware

 - New designs and materials in hardware security